codefuse-ai/Awesome-Code-LLM/README.md

 - "Multilingual Crowd-Based Requirements Engineering Using Large Language Models" [2024-08] [[paper](https://arxiv.org/abs/2408.06505)]

+- "From Specifications to Prompts: On the Future of Generative LLMs in Requirements Engineering" [2024-08] [[paper](https://arxiv.org/abs/2408.09127)]

+- "Leveraging LLMs for the Quality Assurance of Software Requirements" [2024-08] [[paper](https://arxiv.org/abs/2408.10886)]

 ## 6. Analysis of AI-Generated Code

 ### Security and Vulnerabilities